dboddie-canonical-work/disgorged-docs/revisions.rst

    </h2>

 The revision identity is used as a reference for revision-specific data.
-As described in `Data locations <data-locations.md>`__, revision-specific data for a snap is stored in a either system-wide location, or a user-specific home location:
+As described in :ref:`Data locations <data-locations>`, revision-specific data for a snap is stored in a either system-wide location, or a user-specific home location:

 -  **SNAP\_ DATA**: ``/var/snap/<snap name>/<revision number>``\  This location is also used to store data, mostly information utilised by background application and services, for logging, and other tasks that require persistence between snap launches.